 7. Dwarf Fortress

 This is yet another Roguelike fantasy game.
 You have to play your character in a randomly generated ASCII world in this game.
-You have to play as dwarves, and you can command them for performing different tasks.
-The dwarves can build comfortable places for them, gather food and treasures, and they fight for survival.
+You have to play as dwarves, and you can command them to perform different tasks.
+The dwarves can build comfortable places for themselves, gather food and treasures, and fight for survival.
 The game is quite fun to play with.

 Gameplay Highlights of Dwarf Fortress

-- You can build as many as 200 fortresses and defend them from the enemies.
+- You can build as many as 200 fortresses and defend them from enemies.

 - The map is pretty huge in terms of ASCII games, which consists of almost 38957285376 squares.

 - The developers designed different materials and minerals for collecting by the game characters.

 - The players can choose from 8 different background colors to match the 16 colors ASCII characters.

 XorCurses is yet another puzzle-based ASCII game on Linux.
 This is the reboot of the original XOR game that was published by Astral Software in 1987. the game was quite popular in those days.
 It uses 16 colors ASCII characters for displaying the game objects.
 All you have to do in this game is to run through the mazes, collect the masks, and get out of that.